lmansfieldPC/iOSAppDevelopment/Class_Notes2.md

 //So moves = ["rock", "scissors"] now.
 ```

-## Other important methods and properties:
+## Other important methods and properties for Arrays:

 ### Properties
 ```swift